 Consumers: According to recent estimated averages, 80 percent of Fayette County households are served by the Fayette County Water System.
 The remaining 20 percent of the residents receive water from the City of Fayetteville or, private well systems, or individual wells.
-The number of residential, commercial, and industrial water accounts services in 2016 2021 totaled 29,263 or 32,000, a 57 percent increase of 16,019 since 1990, when the Water System had 13,250 accounts.
+The number of residential, commercial, and industrial water services in 2021 totaled or 32,000.